FluxML/Flux.jl/README.md

 y(x) = σ.(W * x .+ b)
 ```

-If that's *still* not enough, you can go as deep as you want, even writing your own CUDA kernels!
+If that's *still* not enough, you can go as deep as you want, even writing your own CUDA kernels with [CUDAnative](https://github.com/JuliaGPU/CUDAnative.jl)!
 All this can be freely mixed-and-matched in a single model or script, and it all runs interactively via Jupyter or Juno.

 ```julia
 function gpu_add(a, b, c)